 6. Be Genuine

-Author Malcolm Gladwell’s paid ad has a sponsored video that gives humorous behind-the-scenes insights for his upcoming audiobook.
+Put yourself out there.
+Author Malcolm Gladwell posted a video that gave humorous behind-the-scenes insights for his upcoming audiobook.
 While he may not be selling a new audiobook (yet), it may generate hype for his upcoming work or encourage viewers to revisit his past bestselling works.
 By asking his audience to text him for updates, he engages with them on a personal level.

-Still not sure how to leverage thought leadership marketing with paid ads?
-Here are a few successful paid ads that could inspire your own:
+Still not sure how to leverage thought leader marketing?
+Here are a few success stories to inspire your own:

 1. Simon Sinek